 When it comes to placing a wager on the horses, the majority of bettors will look to place either a simple Win bet, Place bet or Show bet.
 These three types of wager are betting in the simplest form.
 A Win bet is simply placing a wager on a horse to finish first, a Place bet, a horse to finish first or second and a Show bet for a horse to finish in the first three.
 Other popular betting methods on horse racing include multiple bets, parlays, and exotics, all of which will be explained in our betting markets section below.

 Our industry expert tipsters will give out free horse racing picks and horse racing selections on all of the top domestic and international equine action.
 With horse racing taking place almost every day, there is always plenty of action for our tipster to analyze and for horse racing fans to place wagers on.
-For all of our latest horse racing picks head over to our horse racing picks page here
+Check out our Horse Racing Picks and Horse Racing Predictions pages for all of today’s top plays.

 Betting on horse racing has a long and illustrious history in the US, and is a much wider accessible form of gambling that the majority of other sports.